rachaelallen91/furniture-style-sleuth-docs/docs/tutorials/tutorial-add-furniture.md

 ---

-# Tutorial: Adding a New Furniture Item
+# Tutorial: Adding a new furniture item

 This tutorial walks you through how to add a new furniture item using the `POST /furniture` endpoint.

-## Step 1: Understand the Required Fields
+## Step 1: Understand the required fields

 To create a new item, you’ll need the following fields: